Skip to content

 Make sure to tightly secure the bolts connecting the tank to the bowl.
 Otherwise, the tank may leak.
 Be careful not to overtighten the bolts, as this could cause the tank to crack.

-See also Jacuzzi toilet seat replacement?
+See also Bolex toilet bowl cleaner?

 Is it better to use plumbers putty or silicone